OpenAiTx/OpenAiTx/projects/iMike78/nest-mini-drop-in-pcb/README-en.md

 ## Request for collaboration

-If you have some experience with PCB layout design, (and epecially with PCB routing, ground pouring, or noise-sensitive digital+analog layouts), **your help is highly appreciated**!
+If you have some experience with PCB layout design, (and especially with PCB routing, ground pouring, or noise-sensitive digital+analog layouts), **your help is highly appreciated**!
 Please feel free to open a new issue, submit suggestions/requests, and add input/feedback to existing issues, or fork this repository.

 For more information about the concept/idea see and contribute to related discussion also see this Home Assistant community forum thread: